 - {1} Double-space all entries. - (2) Begin the first line of an entry flush with the left margin, and indent lines that follow by one-half inch. - (3) List entries in alphabetical order by the author's last name.
 If you are listing more than one work by the same author, alphabetize the works according to title.
 Instead of repeating the author's name, type three hyphens followed by a period, and then give the title. - [4] Italicize the titles of works published independently.
-Books, plays, long poems, pamphlets, periodicals, and films are all published independently. - (5) If the title of a book you are citing includes the title of another book, italicize the main title but not the other title. - cluded in larger works, song titles, and titles of - (8) Use lowercase abbreviation to dentify parts of a work (for example, value), a named editor (ed.).
-However, when these designations follow a period, translator (trans.), and primed editor (ed.).
-However, when these designathe first letter should eapitalized. - (9) Use the shortened from for the publisher's name.
-When the publisher's name is the harmonic test the name of a person, cite the harmonic when the publisher's name includes the name of the than one person, cite only the first of these names. - (10) Use the physical Accessed 5 Jan.
+Books, plays, long poems, pamphlets, periodicals, and films are all published independently. - (5) If the title of a book you are citing includes the title of another book, italicize the main title but not the other title. - reluded in larger works, song titles, and titles of - unpublished works.

+73 Separate the author, title, and titles of the lowercase abbreviation to itentify pairs of a work (for example, we volume), a named translator (trans.), and taned editor (ed.).
+However, when these designates a follow a period, the first letter should capitalized.

+89 Use the shortened. - (9) Use the shortener for the publisher's name.
+When the publisher's name includes the name of a person, cite the has name alone.
+When the publisher's name includes the name of the than one person, cite only the first of these names. - (10) Use the physical Accessed 5 Jan.
 2019" instead of listing the date or the abbreviation,

-ANY CITATION (GENERAL GUIDELINES) (transport of the operation of container (self contained if book), Othe contributors (transports of the operation), Posity (edition), Number (vol. and r.no.), Publisher, Publication Date, Location (pages, paragraphs, UP), or DOI).
-2nd container's title, Other contributors, Version, Number Ablisher, Publication date, Date of Access (If applicable).
+Q m m ANY CITATION (GENERAL GUIDHLINES) (transports of container (self contained if book), Other Intributors (transports of container), Posicy (edition), Number (vol. and tro.), Publisher, Publication Date, Location (pages, paragraphs, UP), or DOI).
+2nd container's title, Other contributors, Version, Number Ziblisher, Publication date, Date of Contributors (framplicable).
 PAGE ON A WEBSITE "How to Change Your Car's Oil." eHow , 25 Sept.
-2018, www cow.com/ how_2018_how-oil.html.
+2018, www bow.com/how_2018_how-oil.html.
 Accessed 5 Jan.
 2019.
 ARTICLE IN A JOURNAL FROM A WEBSITE (ALSO IN PRINT) Doe, Jim.
 "Laws of the Open Sea."
-Maritime Law , vol. 370.
-6, 2018, pp. 595-600, www.maritimelaw.org/article.
-Access 2017.
-ARTICLE IN A PERIODICAL (GENERAL GUIDELINES) Auto Manage, first name, "Article of Periodical title, Day Month Year, page 1981 BYLINED ARTICLE FROM A DAILY NEWSPAPER Barringer, Felicity.
+Maritime Law , vol. 2006, 6, 2018, pp. 595-600, www.maritimelaw.org/article.
+Access 115 eb.
+2017.
+ARTICLE IN A PERIODICAL (GENERAL GUIDELINES) Author Manne, first name, "Artickos Periodical title, Day Month Year, pages 134 • LNING BYLINED ARTICLE FROM A DAILY NEWSPAPER Barringer, Felicity.
 "Where Many Elderly Live, Signs of the Future."
 New York Times, 7 Mar.
 2018, p.
 A12.
 UNBYLINED ARTICLE FROM A DAILY NEWSPAPER "Infant Mortality Down; Race Disparity Widens."
 Washington Post, 12 Mar.
 2018, p.
 A12.
 ARTICLE FROM A MONTHLY OR BIMONTHLY MAGAZINE Willis, Garry.
 "The Words that Remade America: Lincoln at Gettysburg."
 Atlantic, June 2019, pp. 57-79.
 ARTICLE FROM A WEEKLY OR BIWEEKLY MAGAZINE Hughes, Robert.
 "Futurism's Farthest Frontier."
 Time , 9 July 2019, pp. 58-59.
 EDITORIAL "A Question of Medical Sight."
 Editorial.
 Plain Dealer , 11 Mar.
 2019, p.
 6B.